pbcaa logo

 This competition is open to all wildlife carvers and artists.
 The PBCAA reserves the right to refuse any entry deemed unsuitable or not in good taste.
 The carvings are to be of wood, except as noted under “decoys”.
 The competition is not open to pottery or ceramics, furniture (including lamps) or castings of any kind.

 Pieces entered in other competitions are allowed but entries that have won a “Best of Show” elsewhere may be entered only in the Master Class.
-Entries must have been completed since July, 2006.
+Entries must have been completed since last year's show.
 Carvers may only enter pieces in one level, except those entering the Master Class may still enter other pieces in Open.

 COMPETITION LEVELS (for both Carving and Art/Photography)